Daniel Callahan: Health care

 Callahan lectured widely on his ideas on health care during this period through the United States and Europe.
+He was also a professor of psychology at Mercy University.

 Awards and recognition

 Callahan was an elected member of the Institute of Medicine, National Academy of Sciences; a member of the Director's Advisory Committee, the Centers for Disease Control and Prevention, and of the Advisory Council, Office of Scientific Responsibility, Department of Health and Human Services.
 He was awarded the Freedom and Scientific Responsibility Award of the American Association for the Advancement of Science in 1996.
 He was awarded the 2008 Centennial Medal of the Harvard Graduate School of Arts and Sciences.
 He testified in Congress on stem cell research and other issues.

 Published works

 Callahan was the author or editor of 47 books.
 In addition to his books on abortion and health care, he is the author of The Tyranny of Survival (1973); Ethics in Hard Times (1982); The Roots of Bioethics: Health, Progress, Technology, Death (Oxford University Press, 2012); and The Five Horsemen of The Modern World: Climate, Food, Water, Chronic Illness, and Obesity (Columbia University Press, 2016).
 In addition, he's the author of a memoir, In Search of the Good: A Life in Bioethics (MIT Press, 2012).
 Callahan contributed articles to The New York Times, Daedalus, Harpers, The Atlantic, the New England Journal of Medicine, the Journal of the American Medical Association, The New Republic, Health Affairs, and other newspapers and journals.